latenitefilms/BRAWToolbox/docs/troubleshooting.md

 `/Users/YOUR-USER-NAME/Library/Logs/DiagnosticReports`

+There might also be crash logs in the **Retired** folder (these are crash logs that have already been sent to Apple):

+`/Users/YOUR-USER-NAME/Library/Logs/DiagnosticReports/Retired`

-You can send the files to LateNite Films [here](https://latenitefilms.digitalpigeon.com).
+You can send the files to LateNite Films [here](https://latenitefilms.digitalpigeon.com) or [post an issue](https://github.com/latenitefilms/brawtoolbox/issues) with these files in a ZIP, and we'll try and resolve your specific problem.